| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Here's an example interaction, with user input preceded by the ">" prompt:

-This function simply sets the global variable $digits, so you
+This function simply sets the global variable $digits

 can do the same thing by assigning to it directly.